Extension of algebroids Part I: The Construction: Introduction and results

 \subsection{Strict covariant adjustments}

-Indeed, due to recent progresses in curved Yang-Mills-Higgs theories (\cite{Fischer:2024vak}), we can generalise Mackenzie's studies, which we will explain in this series.
-This paper focuses on the explicit construction of the Lie algebroid structure on $A$ given a suitable connection as in the discussion around \ref{eq:MackAlgebroid}, while the next paper explains the abstract formalism and obstruction class.
-Thus, instead of starting with the abstract formalism, we will start with the explicit construction given a suitable connection $\nabla$ on $E$, which we will now allow to be a Lie algebroid, not necessarily a BLA.
-Let us clarify what connection one needs on $E$:

-Concretely, we need a special kind of Cartan connection on Lie algebroids, and we will follow\footnote{In the following, certain notions were introduced for $F = \rmT M$ in the mentioned references, but the formulas naturally extend to any Lie algebroid $F$ which is why we will not explicitly recalculate tensorial properties etc.\ here.} closely~\cite{Abad:0901.0319, Crainic:1210.2277, Blaom:0404313}; the list of literature for Cartan connections and their properties is quite advanced, and historically, Cartan connections were not always known as Cartan connections, see~\cite{Abad:0911.2859, Behrend:0410255, Blaom:0509071, Blaom:1605.04365, Crainic:1307.7979, Tang:0405378}; an earlier and more abstract notion of the following basic connection also appeared in \cite{Fernandes:0007132}.
+{Let us now introduce strict covariant $K$-adjustments, as mentioned in the introduction.} Concretely, we need a special kind of Cartan connection on Lie algebroids, and we will follow\footnote{In the following, certain notions were introduced for $F = \rmT M$ in the mentioned references, but the formulas naturally extend to any Lie algebroid $F$ which is why we will not explicitly recalculate tensorial properties etc.\ here.} closely~\cite{Abad:0901.0319, Crainic:1210.2277, Blaom:0404313}.
 We work with two Lie algebroids $E \to M$ and $F \to M$ together with an $F$-connection $\nabla$ on $E$.
-Given a morphism of Lie algebroids $K \colon E \to F$, we define the \textit{basic connection $\basicc$ of $\nabla$} as a pair of $E$-connections, one on $E$ itself and the other one on $F$; these are defined by
+Given a morphism of Lie algebroids $K \colon E \to F$, we define:

+\begin{definitions}{Basic connections}{BasicKc} Let $E$ and $F$ be two Lie algebroids over a smooth manifold $M$, and $K\colon E \to F$ a morphism of Lie algebroids.
+Then we define the \textit{basic $K$-connection $\basicc$ of $\nabla$} as a pair of $E$-connections, one on $E$ itself and the other one on $F$, by

 respectively, where $\mu, \nu \in \Gamma(E)$ and $X \in \Gamma(F)$.
+Usually we will just speak of the basic connection because it will be clear by context what $K$ is. \end{definitions}

 If $F = \rmT M$, then $K = \rho_E$ is a canonical choice and one recovers the common definition of the basic connection as the infinitesimal version of adjoint (pseudo-)representations in the groupoid setting (upon a choice of $\nabla$).
 Observe that we have